weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 into his.

 Their lips were so near, so near.
 In a second he had pressed his against hers, briefly yet with passion.
-She sat up and <span id="calibre_link-153" page-number="102" page-name="Page:There Is Confusion.djvu/108" page-index="108" page-quality="3" title="Page:There_Is_Confusion.djvu/108"></span>drew a little away from him, dazed.
+She sat up and drew a little away from him, dazed.
 But he put his arms around her and held her close.
 Presently they walked home, speechless.
 When they came to an arc-light, they looked at each other's faces, eager to study and to